 Well chop off my right arm and call me a Skywalker (or Bucky) because...

 ...The Last Jedi hurt my (nerd) soul more than Anakin could ever hurt Padmé.
 Seriously, I don’t think Thanos will come close to this kind of damage in Avengers: Infinity War.
-(The trailer preceding this film is the best part of this film.)
+(The trailer preceding Last Jedi film is the best part of the film.)

 So character by character, let me break down one of the most disappointing films of my young life.

 Luke Skywalker: The hero of the original trilogy, the main character (outside of papa Anakin) of the beloved saga.
 He’s back and he’s depressed and he doesn’t want his lightsaber and he doesn’t want the force and he wants to just be left alone to die.
 I get it...life sucks.
 But this is our beloved cinematic hero and he’s reduced to a depressed hermit even more angry at the world than Ben Affleck’s Batman.

 He doesn’t want to help Rey and he was going to straight up murder his nephew because there was darkness in him.
 The birds and the bees talk comes after the beheading of your sister’s only child.
 He’s remorseful about Han for a good half second and R2-D2 snaps him back into it before he decides “no, no thank you” because now Rey may have some darkness.

 He’s a horrible teacher and Jedi master and there’s absolutely nothing heroic about him until his dying act.
 Yeah, they killed Luke, too.
 I was okay with them killing Han.
 It was dramatic, had heart, fit the narrative and had real thematic use.
 Plus Harrison Ford has been begging for sweet death since Return of the Jedi.